tinhuynh/MangoRestaurant/README.md

 The project uses latest technologies such as the Microservices architecture with asynchronus communication.
 It also uses the Event Driven architecture to communicate between microservices.
 The project also uses .NET 6, Azure Service Bus, RabbitMQ and Entity Framework Core.

-Credit to Bhrugen Patel for providing the base structure for this project.
+Credit to Bhrugen Patel for providing the base structure of this project.